 Reporting on compliance to enforcement authorities

-In light of the above-mentioned incentives for compliance remediation, companies often consider a more proactive approach to compliance enhancements in preparation and during a dialogue with enforcement authorities.
-For instance, a company dealing with an issue that arose from third-party relationships may not only terminate problematic relationships but also undertake a broader audit or risk-based review of third-party relationships.
+In light of the above-mentioned incentives for timely and appropriate remediation, including implementation of a compliance programme that has been tested and shown to be effective, companies often consider a more proactive approach to compliance enhancements in dialogue with enforcement authorities.
+For instance, a company dealing with an issue that arose from third-party relationships may not only terminate relationships with culpable employees and third parties, but also undertake a broader audit or risk-based review of third-party relationships, attempt to claw back compensation from responsible employees, bolster relevant policies and procedures and provide tailored training to employees and relevant third parties.
 Similarly, issues relating to international operations may prompt a company to undertake broader risk-based assessments in any high-risk jurisdictions in which they operate.
-These strategies are all intended to better position a company to maximise the cooperation and remediation credit and stave off the imposition of a monitor.
+These strategies are intended to better position a company to maximise remediation credit and stave off the imposition of a monitor.

-In a typical reporting relationship, companies will deliver a presentation to the government on their compliance programme and related enhancements and then respond to any enquiries and requests from the government for further information relating to their compliance efforts.
-The presentation can be a standalone remediation presentation or, especially in DOJ actions, included in the Filip Factors presentation, where company representatives meet with enforcement officials to present the company’s position on factors the agencies are known to consider in their charging and settlement decisions.
+In a typical reporting relationship, companies will deliver a presentation to the government on their compliance programme and related enhancements and respond to any inquiries and requests from the government for further information relating to their compliance efforts.
+The presentation can be a stand-alone remediation presentation or, especially in DOJ actions, included in the Filip Factors presentation, in which company representatives meet with enforcement officials to present the company’s position on factors the agencies are known to consider in their charging and settlement decisions.

 - Companies making presentations ‘will face tough and probing’ questions.
 The government expects companies to ‘demonstrate how a compliance program has been upgraded to address the root cause of the misconduct, and how it is being tested and updated to ensure that it is sustainable and adaptable to changing risk’.

-- The government expects active and meaningful participation from the company’s chief compliance officer (CCO) (or equivalent position), who should be ‘leading the compliance presentation and demonstrating knowledge and ownership of the compliance program’.
-In fact, Polite noted that the general counsel’s answering of a question that the DOJ posed to the CCO during a recent Filip Factors presentation demonstrated to Polite ‘literally and figuratively’ that the CCO had ‘no voice in that organization’.
+- The government expects active and meaningful participation from the company’s chief compliance officer (CCO), or equivalent position, who should be ‘leading the compliance presentation and demonstrating knowledge and ownership of the compliance program’.
+The DOJ noted that the general counsel’s answering of a question that the DOJ posed to the CCO during a recent Filip Factors presentation demonstrated ‘literally and figuratively’ that the CCO had ‘no voice in that organization’.

-- In addition to the CCO, other senior management is encouraged to participate in discussions, take ownership of their role in compliance, and demonstrate ‘commitment to compliance’.
+- In addition to the CCO, other members of senior management are encouraged to participate in discussions, take ownership of their role in compliance and demonstrate ‘commitment to compliance’.

 In summary, enforcement authorities focus on evaluating compliance programmes throughout the enforcement life cycle.
-The government takes into consideration a company’s compliance structure and efforts in (1) assessing any potential remediation credits, (2) making charging decisions, and (3) determining continuing reporting obligations or the need for an external monitor.
+The government takes into consideration a company’s compliance structure and efforts when assessing any potential remediation credit, making charging decisions and determining continuing reporting obligations or the need for an external monitor.
 Companies and their key personnel are expected to demonstrate thoughtful and active engagement throughout the entire process.